About This Course

 Skills and Careers Information

 To date, a number of our alumni have been recruited nationally and internationally as an outcome of completing this MA in Work and Organisational Psychology/Behaviour.
 For alumni who were already in employment, a number of our former students were subsequently promoted to new roles.
-Examples of areas where alumni ended up working include: Human Resources positions, organisers/facilitators of Organisational Development and Change / Community Development initiatives, occupational psychologists in training, consultants (e.g., recruitment and selection).
+Examples of areas where alumni ended up working include Human Resources positions, organisers or facilitators of Organisational Development and Change/Community Development initiatives, occupational psychologists in training, and consultants (e.g., recruitment and selection).

 For those students interested in research careers, our graduates may also consider progressing to doctoral studies in the area or engage in further specialisation in the area of work psychology.
 Our School offers both funded and self-funded PhD opportunities.

 - A primary honours degree (NFQ, Level 8) in Psychology.

 - Satisfy the eligibility requirements for graduate membership of the Psychological Society of Ireland or the British Psychological Society.
 This can be demonstrated by: